Let us introduce you to our team

 She worked in public libraries for seven years, and has spent over 25 years in book publishing, both in editorial and marketing, in children’s publishing, and in adult fiction and manuscript assessments.
 Her publishing background has been at Scholastic Australia, HarperCollins and Koala Books.

 Judith Ridge is internationally recognised as one of Australia’s leading experts on writing for children and young adults.
-In a highly specialised career spanning more than 20 years, Judith has worked as an editor, community arts coordinator, writer and critic.
+In a highly specialised career spanning more than 20 years, Judith has worked as an editor, teacher, writer and critic.
 Her experience as an editor encompasses more than six years at the NSW School Magazine, in-house at ABC Children’s Books and as a freelancer for Random House, Penguin, Walker Books Australia and O’Brien Publishers Ireland.
 She has taught children’s literature at Macquarie University and established the Writing for Children and Young Adults course in the MA of Creative Writing program at the University of Sydney.
+Judith is an Honorary Associate in the Faculty of Education and Social Work at the University of Sydney.

-Judith has written about children’s and youth literature for journals such as Viewpoint and Magpies, The Horn Book (US) and The Melbourne Age.
-She has been invited on numerous occasions to speak at conferences and seminars in Australia, Ireland, the UK and the USA.
-She has twice been a judge on the NSW Premier’s Literary Awards, is a Churchill Fellow and has an MA in children’s literature.
-She is currently project officer on WestWords: the Western Sydney Young People’s Literature Project.
+Judith has written about children’s and youth literature for journals such as Viewpoint and Magpies, Australian Book Review, Publishers Weekly (US), Australian Bookseller and Publisher, The Horn Book (US) and The Melbourne Age.
+She has been invited on numerous occasions to speak at conferences, festivals and seminars in Australia, Ireland, the UK and the USA, and consults to the Sydney Writers’ Festival on their children’s and youth program, including coordinating the Festival’s School Days programs for the 2013 and 2014 Festivals.
+Judith has been a judge four times on the NSW Premier’s Literary Awards, is a Churchill Fellow and has an MA in children’s literature.
+Since 2007, she has been Project Officer on WestWords: the Western Sydney Young People’s Literature Project (westwords.com.au).